Between Sweet and Salt Water

-Between Salt and Sweet Water (Entre la mer et l'eau douce), also known as Drifting Upstream, is a 1967 Québécois film directed by Michel Brault, co-written by Brault, Gérald Godin, Marcel Dubé, Claude Jutra and Denys Arcand.
+Between Sweet and Salt Water (Entre la mer et l'eau douce), also known as Drifting Upstream, is a 1967 Québécois film directed by Michel Brault, co-written by Brault, Gérald Godin, Marcel Dubé, Claude Jutra and Denys Arcand.

 The film also features boxer Ronald Jones in a small role.
 Jones was one of the subjects of Gilles Groulx's 1961 documentary Golden Gloves.

 Plot

 Claude (Claude Gauthier) leaves his small town on the Côte-Nord to go to Montreal, where he works several odd jobs and eventually falls in love with Geneviève (Geneviève Bujold), a pretty waitress who works in a local diner.
 Claude enters a singing contest that launches his career.
 As he gradually becomes more well known, he has a brief affair with a married woman and breaks up with Geneviève.
 He returns to his hometown but nothing seems the same.
 Back in Montreal, he becomes increasingly more successful as a singer.
 One night he meets Geneviève backstage, only to learn she is now married, and realizes one can be as lonely in a small town as in a big city.